 isReady()

-Returns true if at least one batch has loaded and the index is searchable.
+Returns true if at least one batch has loaded and search is ready.

 function isReady(): boolean